 The following example will create a drive image of /dev/sda, the image will be backed up to an external drive, and compressed.
 For example, one may use bzip2 for maximum compression:

 However, one may use this same concept to change the compression type (gzip, zip, etc.) to one that best suites your needs (higher compression speed, preferred compression format, etc.).

 Restoring a drive image

-To restore a drive image, as noted above always perform such an action from a live environment to avoid problems with the running operating system, unless you are certain it won't conflict.
-The drive or partition you want to restore to must be exactly equal to or larger than the original size of the partition.
+To restore a drive image, one will want to boot into a live environment.
 Restoration is quite simple, and really just involves reversing the if and of values.
-This will tell dd to overwrite the drive or partition with the data that is stored in the file.
-ALLOne caveat, ensure the file dd is using as reference isn't stored on the partition or drive you're restoring to.
-If you do this, eventually during the operation dd will overwrite the reference and then fail.
-Best to use an external/other drive or network storage to hold such drive image archives.
+This will tell dd to overwrite the drive with the data that is stored in the file.
+Ensure the image file isn't stored on the drive you're restoring to.
+If you do this, eventually during the operation dd will overwrite the image file, corrupting it and your drive.

-If you restored the system to a new drive, and the device identifiers (called UUIDs, see UsingUUID for a more complete discussion) changed then you must adapt the bootloader and the mount points.
-While still on runlevel 1, edit these files with your preferred text editor:
+If you restored Ubuntu to a new drive, and the UUIDs (see UsingUUID for more) changed, then you must change the bootloader and the mount points.
+One will want to edit the following via a terminal:

 To know what the new UUIDs for your drives are, use the following command:

 From this list, you can cross-reference the information with that of fdisk to know which drive is which.
 Then simply update the UUIDs in both GRUB and fstab files.